JorgeAJT/rest-api-utilities-data-management-project/README.md

-# REST API Final Project
+# REST API for Utilities Data Management

 This project is a **REST API** built with **FastAPI** to interact with three main tables in a **PostgreSQL** database.
 A **Docker** container hosts the database, and any HTTP client can be used to test the API.